mysociety/alaveteli/conductor/tracks/bot_resilience_modernization_20260709/plan.md

     - [ ] Add bundler-audit and GitHub dependency-review-action for Ruby dependency vulnerability checks
     - [ ] Evaluate Dawnscanner in advisory mode and document whether it is compatible enough to keep
     - [ ] Review action versioning and workflow permissions for supply-chain hardening
+    - [ ] Fail or block on all untriaged findings, including low-severity scanner findings, until fixed, mitigated, or converted into blocking Conductor follow-up
 - [ ] Task: CI Developer Documentation
     - [ ] Document local commands matching each CI job
     - [ ] Document expected triage flow for Brakeman, Bearer, bundler-audit, dependency-review, and parallel test failures